 Tashi & the Monk won the 2016 Emmy Award for Most Outstanding Short Documentary.
-As a tribute to the compassion at the heart of this story, the filmmakers are offering free streaming of the film in its entirety for the next seven days.
-You can watch it here.
+As a tribute to the compassion at the heart of this story, the filmmakers are offering the film in its entirety for viewing here.

 Lobsang Phuntsok is a former Tibetan monk who trained with His Holiness the Dalai Lama and spent years teaching Buddhism and meditation in the West.
 In 2006, he disrobed and moved back to his native India, establishing a community in the Himalayan foothills for orphans and impoverished children.